 The 2019 Neyers Pinot Noir Placida Vineyard, Russian River Valley Sonoma County is medium ruby in color; the attractive bouquet offers aromas of sweet raspberry, root beer, white pepper, strawberry, a subtle hint of cedar, cardamom and clove.
 Red fruited across the palate, its flavors include strawberry, Rainier cherry, pomegranate, red plum and dark raspberry.
 A darker pepper spice, assorted dried herbs including smoked sage, and a subtle drying character complement its lightly grainy texture on the finish.
 Savory, gamey, bright and balanced.
 This wine drinks quite well by itself, but if we were going to pair it with something in particular it would be with roast duck or BBQ lamb.

-The 2021 Neyers Sage Canyon California Red Wine is a blend of 30% Carignan, 30% Mourvèdre, 25% Cinsault and 15% Grenache, made from grapes sourced from as far north as Mendocino County down to San Luis Obispo County.
+The 2021 Neyers Sage Canyon California Red is a blend of 30% Carignan, 30% Mourvèdre, 25% Cinsault and 15% Grenache, made from grapes sourced from as far north as Mendocino County down to San Luis Obispo County.
 All stems are fermented with the grapes.
 This wine is deep ruby; the bouquet is higher toned showing aromas of sour cherry, Tonka bean, red plum, currant, lavender, sarsaparilla, dried herbs and white pepper.
 If we were to taste this in a blind tasting we might venture a guess that one of the varieties in the blend was Syrah from a cool climate vineyard.
 We would be completely wrong of course, yet again humbled.
 Like the bouquet, the palate is also higher toned, showing flavors of red plum, currant, cranberry, blood orange and tart cherry.
 Its acidity excites but doesn’t dominate the palate.
-The savory and bright finish lingers with grainy textured tannins and a light but lingering drying character.
+The savory, juicy and bright finish lingers with grainy textured tannins and a light but lingering drying character.
 This is a very versatile food wine and is highly worth seeking out for its character and unique blend.

 Nyers also produces a Zinfandel; they used to work with the historic farmed-by-hand Tofanelli Vineyard in Calistoga.
 One of their Zinfandels produced in past years, was grown at elevation – the High Valley Vineyard Zinfandel was made from Zinfandel grapes growing in eastern Napa County at an elevation of about 2000 feet.
 One nice feature of their Zinfandel wines in general, is these are not typically high alcohol wines showcasing over-ripe fruit; as a result, they show the varietal characteristics very well and do not feel ‘hot’ on the palate.